miccaiif/TransMEF/README.md

 * Managing RGB Input

     We refer to the [code of hanna-xu](https://github.com/hanna-xu/utils/tree/master/fusedY2RGB) to convert the fused image into a color image.

+* Managing Arbitrary input size images

+    We recommend to use the sliding window strategy to fuse input images of arbitrary non-256*256 size, i.e., fusing images of 256*256 window size at a time.

 ### Fusion results of TransMEF